How To use the Tigo Energy SMART App to create and monitor a Tigo system.

 - Tap the Wi-Fi button.

-- Tap the CCA’s Wi-Fi connection in the phone’s settings.
+- Tap the CCA’s Wi-Fi SSID (name) in the phone’s wireless connection settings.

 Note: Using the Wi-Fi connection disconnects the smartphone from any previously connected Wi-Fi access point.

-Note: Connecting the phone to the CCA via Wi-Fi mandates leaving the app and coming back to it once done.
+Note: Connecting the phone to the CCA via Wi-Fi mandates leaving the App to use the device Settings, then switching back to App.
 You do not have to close the App while doing that.

 - After your Smartphone is communicating with the CCA, Tap ‘Next’.

 Configure Internet access settings: